-Program participants must report all changes in household composition to the PHA between annual reexaminations within 10 working days.
+Program participants must report all changes in household composition to the PHA between annual reexaminations.
 This includes additions due to birth, adoption and court-awarded custody.
 The family must obtain PHA approval prior to all other additions to the household.

 If any new family member is added, family income must include any income of the new family member.
-If a head of household marries while on the Housing Choice Voucher Program, the spouse must be added to the household and the spouse's income and assets will be included.
+The PHA will conduct a reexamination to determine such additional income and will make the appropriate adjustments in the housing assistance payment and family unit size.